BESTenergytrade/simply/doc/source/matching_strategies.rst

 Weight Factor
 """""""""""""

-- The weight factor describes the relationship between grid fee and cumulative power network edge weights.
+- The weight factor describes the relationship between grid fee and cumulative power network edge weight between two nodes in the network.
+The cumulative weight is the sum of all edge weights along the shortest path in the network between those nodes.
+If there are multiple nodes per cluster, nodes of one cluster have equivalent cumulative weights to all nodes of of another cluster.

 Example JSON Grid Fee Matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^